 The Governorates of Beirut and Mount Lebanon are considered the heart of Lebanon’s social, economic, political and cultural activities.
 Beirut is predominantly urban, while Mount Lebanon has urban and rural areas.
 Administratively, Mount Lebanon is divided into six districts, namely Jbeil, Keserwan, Metn, Aley, Baabda and Chouf.

-UNHCR’s office in Mount Lebanon has agreements with nine partners that implement projects, and a network of 138 refugee volunteers to assist refugee families living throughout the area that spans 478 towns and villages.
+UNHCR’s office in Mount Lebanon has agreements with eight partners that implement projects, and a network of 137 refugee volunteers to assist refugee families living throughout the area that spans 732 towns and villages.

 In addition, UNHCR’s Representation in Lebanon is based in Jnah, Beirut, and coordinates all refugee-related activities nation-wide.